cuzfrog/WebDriverServ/README.md

     }
     ```

-    `WordCountForJupiter`.scala: (A script that is sent to be executed on server.
+    `WordCountForJupiter`.sc: (A script that is sent to be executed on server.
 See below.)

 ###Sending html parsing implementation to the server: